The-hyphen-user/stockwatch/README.md

 join with a group ( everyone starts at the same time with the same capitol. the group with have a ranking to see who the top traders are. the group can compare members against each other even if your account is set to private)

+List of current things to do:
+incurporate search for description of stocks ex. so you can find apple stock by searching apple

+impletement stock splitting check so you dont lose stock when a stock splits

+implement calulation for overall wealth possibly save past welath chart for graph  up and downs in overall wealth add ability to compare yourself with others on the website add high scores to see top performers add ability to compare yourself with famouse investors/investor groups

+switch login token into redux global state